jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/1_prerequisites/platform-subscriptions.md

 Take note of the subscription id of each subscription as we will need them later.

+## 3 - Management Group Subscription Placement

+If your 3 platform subscriptions are not currently under the management group you chose in step 1, you will need to move them there.
+This is required for the bootstrap to work correctly.

+This can be done via the [Portal](https://learn.microsoft.com/en-us/azure/governance/management-groups/manage#move-management-groups-and-subscriptions) or using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/account/management-group/subscription?view=azure-cli-latest#az-account-management-group-subscription-add).

-## Azure Authentication and Permissions
+## 4 - Azure Authentication and Permissions

 You need either an Azure User Account or Service Principal with the following permissions to run the bootstrap:

-- `Owner` on your chosen parent management group for the Azure landing zone.
-This could be `Tenant Root Group` or a new management group you create under there if preferred.
+- `Owner` on your chosen parent management group.
   - `Owner` is required as this account will be granting permissions for the identities that run the management group deployment.
 Those identities will be granted least privilege permissions.
 - `Owner` on each of your 3 Azure landing zone subscriptions.

 For simplicity we recommend using a User account since this is a one off process that you are unlikely to repeat.

+{{< hint type=warning >}}
+Remember, if a parent management group other than Tenant Root Group is chosen, then you must move the 3 platform subscriptions into that management group before proceeding.
+{{< /hint >}}

 ### Authenticate via User Account